AviSantoso/dafc/README.md

 # Copy context directly to the clipboard
 dafc context --copy

-# Save context to context.txt AND copy it to the clipboard
+# Save context to context.md AND copy it to the clipboard
 dafc context --save --copy

-# Save context to context.txt and watch for file changes, updating the file automatically
+# Save context to context.md and watch for file changes, updating the file automatically
 # Press Ctrl+C to stop watching.
 dafc context --save --watch